Jump to page content

 Overview

-E177 is a 33 kV distribution tower type, used on scheme SWE SL2 and apparently (not verified) also SWE SL3.
+E177 is a 33 kV distribution tower type, used on contract SWE SL2 and apparently (not verified) also SWE SL3.
 E177 is notable for including quad-circuit towers: these have four crossarms in long–short pairs.
-The upper two crossarms carried the double-circuit line from Nursling to Southampton while the lower two crossarms carried the double-circuit line from Nursling to Winchester.
+The upper two crossarms carried the double-circuit line from Nursling to Salisbury while the lower two crossarms carried the double-circuit line from Nursling to Winchester.
 The quad-circuit line split out into separate double-circuit lines on a junction tower in Romsey.
 Today, the quad-circuit towers carry only two circuits instead of four.
+(The quad-circuit types are described as “four circuit” and use a designation prefix of “F”.)

 General data